-J.1 Interpretations
+Interpretations

-J.1.1 Except as otherwise provided herein and unless the context otherwise admits, words and expressions used herein shall have the same meaning as defined in the SQSS.
+J.1 Except as otherwise provided herein and unless the context otherwise admits, words and expressions used herein shall have the same meaning as defined in the SQSS.

-J.1.2 Words importing the singular only also include the plural and vice versa where the context requires.
+J.2 Words importing the singular only also include the plural and vice versa where the context requires.